valentin-h/HierarchyJS/README.md

     ];
 ```

-Note that each object in the global array represents a <section> in the HTML output.
+Note that each object in the global array represents a section in the HTML output.<br/>
 Moreover, each object in the content array represents a content for the concerned section.

 Find more details on the object below.